Church of Intercession of the Theotokos, Kričke: Construction and dedication

 Construction of the church begun in late 1832.
 In February 1833 construction was stopped, but it was resumed next month.
 It was projected by architect Valentin Presani in Classicist style.
 In 1836, the church was dedicated.
 Dormitory was constructed next to the church.

 Destruction

 The interior of the church was almost completely destroyed in World War II.
 In 1942, the Chetniks devastated and burned the church and expelled priest Janko Heraković, who came to Kričke in 1925 and was the last Greek Catholic priest in the village and in Dalmatia as a whole.
 After Heraković was arrested by the Partisans in 1945, Kričke did not have its own Greek Catholic priest until 2010.

-In 1947, the church burnt down after a lighting struck it and ignited hay which was stored inside by the Partisans.
+In 1947, the church burnt down after a lightning struck it and ignited hay which was stored inside by the Partisans.
 At the same time, dormitory was turned into elementary school.

 In 1992, during the Croatian War of Independence, church towers were mined by rebel Serbs.